dudko-dev/protoobject/README.md

 ### An example of the implementation of the SQL database base class

+This is an example of creating a basic (abstract) class for working with an SQLite database.
+Below is an example of an heir of this class, which is a table entry.

 ```typescript
 import { randomUUID } from "node:crypto";
 import { DatabaseSync } from "node:sqlite";